 Live Resin

-Live resin is a type of cannabins concentrate.
+Live resin is a type of cannabis concentrate.
 Its name comes from the time it is extracted.
 The cannabis plant is frozen when it is fresh and then the concentrate is extracted from the plant.

 Delivery Method